DheerajSwaroopSaligramaMahesh/Embedded_Architectures_Applications-ElectronicGaspedal/README.md

 ---

 ## References
-For more details on system design, iterations, and error handling, refer to the project report:
+For more details on system design, iterations, and error handling, refer to the workbook:
 [WorkBook](https://github.com/DheerajSwaroopSaligramaMahesh/Embedded_Architectures_Applications-ElectronicGaspedal/blob/main/Eletronic_Gaspedal_WorkBook.pdf)

 ---